Continue reading on DataGuidance with:

 3.2.
 Main powers, duties and responsibilities

-As noted above, the Law does not provide any specific authority to enforce the regulations and protect data subjects claims are filed with courts.
+As noted above, the Law does not provide any specific authority to enforce the regulations and protect data subjects’ claims filed with courts.

-Regarding SERNAC, this institution has broad supervisory powers regarding the protection of consumers' personal data, and usually the enforcement is highly publicised, which can have a reputational impact.
+Regarding SERNAC, this institution has broad supervisory powers regarding the protection of consumers' personal data, and usually, the enforcement is highly publicized, which can have a reputational impact.
+Nonetheless, if the Bill is passed and turns into an effective law, the supervisory powers of SERNAC will be revoked (the Agency will have those powers), although SERNAC will remain class actions under the Consumer Law.

 4. Key Definitions

-Biometric data: Those obtained from a specific technical treatment, related to the physical, physiological, or behavioural characteristics of a person that allow or confirm their unique identification, such as fingerprint, iris, hand or facial features, and voice (Article 2 of the Bill).
+Biometric data: Those obtained from a specific technical treatment, related to the physical, physiological, or behavioral characteristics of a person that allow or confirm their unique identification, such as fingerprint, iris, hand or facial features, and voice (Article 16 ter of the Bill).

 5. Legal Bases

 The Law considers as legal basis for data processing, the data subject's consent, as well as any requirements under the law.
-However, regarding the consent, the Law considers broad exceptions, which allows personal data to be processed without the data subject's consent (Article 4 of the Law).
+However, regarding consent, the Law considers broad exceptions, which allow personal data to be processed without the data subject's consent (Article 4 of the Law).

 The following legal bases correspond to those established by the Bill: